jonnor/projects/clothing/README.md

 ## Utilitarian ideas

-Not as in 'utility instead of beauty' but 'utility as beauty'.
+Not as in 'utility instead of beauty' but '*utility as beauty*'.
 Where the function of the piece is primary, and embelishment are secondary or tertiary.

 Consider for instance items usually carried on ones person, like: